-The screenwriter of the popular movie, “School of Rock,” in which he acted with then roommate Jack Black, White has forged an acclaimed career writing for television from the cult classic “Freaks and Geeks” to the criminally underrated HBO show, “Enlightened,” which was canceled after two seasons.
-More recent feature films include “Chuck & Buck” which he starred in, as well as “Brad’s Status” starring Ben Stiller and “Beatriz at Dinner” starring Selma Hayek.
-But his latest television series may be his most glowingly reviewed work yet.
+He still might be most recognized for the popular movie, “School of Rock,” which he wrote and acted in with then roommate Jack Black, but White has steadily forged an impressive career writing for television and movies, from the cult classic “Freaks and Geeks” to the criminally underrated HBO show, “Enlightened,” which was canceled after two seasons.
+Other feature films have included “Chuck & Buck,” which he starred in, as well as “Brad’s Status” starring Ben Stiller and “Beatriz at Dinner” starring Selma Hayek.
+But his latest television series is his most glowingly reviewed work yet, for good reason.

-“The White Lotus,” airing Sunday nights at 9 p.m. on HBO, is being hailed as one of the most hilarious social satires to emerge during the pandemic.
-White wrote and directed the six-part series, filming on location at a Maui resort during lockdown.
-It plays like an existentialist “Fantasy Island” as it skewers the rich, complaining vacationers while exploring the power dynamics of how they treat hotel staff and each other.
-The New Yorker described it as “brilliant” and the ensemble cast is uniformly wonderful, featuring Emmy-worthy turns from Jennifer Coolidge as an alcoholic, lonely woman trying to spread her mother’s ashes, Murray Bartlett as the suave hotel director who falls off the wagon (spectacularly) due to his mounting disgust with the guests, and Steve Zahn as the emasculated husband of a major female chief executive.
+"The White Lotus," currently airing Sunday nights at 9 p.m., is being hailed as one of the most hilarious social satires to emerge during the pandemic.
+White wrote and directed the original six-part series, filming on location at a Maui resort during lockdown.
+The story plays like an existentialist “Fantasy Island” as it skewers the rich, complaining vacationers while exploring the power dynamics in how they treat hotel staff and each other.
+The New Yorker described it as “brilliant” and the ensemble cast is wonderful, featuring Emmy-worthy turns from Jennifer Coolidge as an alcoholic, lonely woman trying to spread her mother’s ashes, Murray Bartlett as the suave hotel director who falls off the wagon (spectacularly) due to his mounting disgust with the guests, and Steve Zahn as the emasculated husband of a major female chief executive.

 Watch a splice of the intro and conclusion to that "Enlightened" episode.

 Is there a chance “Enlightened” could be revisited?